maurorigo/testsims/README.md

 **NOTE**: on Mac with M1 or above chips, you need to specify ```--platform linux/x86_64``` both on when building and running.

 Additional files in the Docker folder can be used to test the image created.
-Files can be loaded in the images with ```docker cp``` and ```docker commit``` or simply by creating the corresponding files in the image and copy-pasting the text.
+They can be loaded during building with the ```COPY``` command.
+Otherwise, they can be loaded during run with ```docker cp``` and ```docker commit``` or simply by creating the corresponding files in the image and copy-pasting the text.

 To test fastpm, you can load  ```testfastpm.py``` and ```input_spectrum_PLANCK15.txt``` and run: